Parthamesh06/HEALTH_CARE_MANAGEMENT/README.md

 # HEALTH_CARE_MANAGEMENT
 The healthcare Management System is a web-based application designed to allow users to manage their healthcare activities online.
 Developed as a university project, this system utilizes Java Spring Boot for backend services, HTML, CSS, and JavaScript for frontend development, and JDBC with MySQL for database operations.

-The Healthcare Management System offers separate functionalities for Admin, Doctor, and Patient users.
+This System offers separate functionalities for Admin, Doctor, and Patient users.